codedx/codedx-kubernetes/setup/core/docs/config/migrate-data.md

 # Migrate Code Dx Data to Kubernetes

-Here are the steps to migrate your Code Dx data from a system created by the Code Dx Installer to a Code Dx deployment running on k8s (without an external database).
+Here are the steps to migrate your Code Dx data from a system created by the Code Dx Installer to a Code Dx deployment running on Kubernetes (without an external database).

 The Code Dx version you are running on Kubernetes must be equal to or greater than your non-Kubernetes Code Dx system.
 If necessary, upgrade your Code Dx version before migrating your Code Dx data.